aswain009/java-oop-class-notes/week-two.md

     - none of the methods in an interface are implemented, the interface only lists the signatures of the methods (name, return type, parameters)
     - if a subclass implements an interface, it must define each method listed in the interface
     - there are no properties defined in an interface
-- you can design a program to have an interface the then an abstract superclass that implements the interface, then subclasses that extend the anstract class
+- you can design a program to have an interface the then an abstract superclass that implements the interface, then subclasses that extend the abstract class
     - let's say we have an interface Person, that describes what each Person type _has_ to be able to do
     - then an abstract class (AbstractPerson) either implements each method from the interface _or_ marks it abstract to force the subclasses to implement them
-    - each subclass that extends AbstractPerson must implement any methods marked as abtract in AbstractPerson
+    - each subclass that extends AbstractPerson must implement any methods marked as abstract in AbstractPerson

 ### implicit and explicit object conversion
 - implicit